Food Coalition for Archuleta County Colorado

 Picture

-Primary Preventive Health Care Access
+Primary Preventative Health Care Access

-According to the County Health Rankings & Roadmaps data for Archuleta County, 16% of the residents under the age of 65 years old don't have health insurance as compared to 10% of the residents of Colorado and United States.
-Accessing and using primary preventive healthcare services is important for reducing the risk of diseases, disability, and death.
 Healthy People 2030 focuses on increasing preventive care for people of all ages.
-According to the Office of Health Promotion and Disease Prevention, 6.9% of U.S. adults aged 35 years and over received all of the recommended high priority appropriate clinical preventive services in 2018, which was a decrease from 8.5% in 2015, with the Healthy People 2030 goal of 11.1%.
+According to the Office of Health Promotion and Disease Prevention, in 2020, 5.3% of U.S. adults aged 35 years and over received all of the recommended high priority appropriate clinical preventive services, which was a decrease from 6.9% in 2018, with the Healthy People 2030 goal of 11.5%.
 Healthy Archuleta is partnering with health care agencies and community organizations in Archuleta County to increase access and utilization of primary preventive health care services for all residents.
 For more information on accessing primary preventive health care services in Archuleta County, please click HERE.

 Community Health & Wellness

-Assessment, Planning and Evaluation
+Assessment, Planning, and Evaluation

 Acknowledgments